-Understanding the duration of viral shedding of the SARS-CoV-2, as well as how it relates to a positive or negative PCR test, is crucial to the implementation of effective public health efforts aimed towards controlling the spread of this virus.
+Understanding the duration of viral shedding of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), as well as how it relates to a positive or negative PCR test, is crucial to the implementation of effective public health efforts aimed towards controlling the spread of the virus.

 Image Credit: creativeneko/Shutterstock.com